-14-16-040.
+14-11B-040.
 Bond Requirements.

 Prior to the issuance of a building permit in the C-3 Shopping Center Zone, the City shall obtain a bond from the building permit applicant in the amount and form acceptable to the City Public Works Director.
-The bond shall be in the amount of 125% of the estimated cost of sidewalk, curb, gutter and asphalt surfacing and shall be for the purpose of guaranteeing the installation of required improvements of sidewalk, curb and gutter and street surfacing.
+The bond shall be in the amount of one hundred twenty five percent of the estimated cost of sidewalk, curb, gutter and asphalt surfacing and shall be for the purpose of guaranteeing the installation of required improvements of sidewalk, curb and gutter and street surfacing.
 Public Works Director shall authorize the release of the bond upon acceptable performance by the developer concerning installation of the required improvements.
 If required improvements are not satisfactorily installed and approved by the Public Works Director within one year after first occupancy, the City shall redeem the bond and cause the improvements to be installed.
+(Ordinance 2-21-07-A)